-Some lesbian couples go to a sperm bank, find a donor, and then after one of the women becomes pregnant the other women can adopt the child legally or become the stepparent to the child.
+Some lesbian couples go to a sperm bank, find a donor, and then after one of the women becomes pregnant the other woman can adopt the child legally or become the stepparent to the child.
 In Florida, the donor does not have any legal rights to the child.
 The courts look at the intent of the donor relationship.
 In Florida, same-sex couples should get a second-parent adoption.
-Second parent adoption will help to secure the rights of the parties in the event of the parties breaking up.
-To obtain a second-parent adoption you need the consent of the third party biological parent and there cannot be two legal parents currently.
-For example, a gay or lesbian couple cannot obtain a second-parent adoption if, there is an opposite sex ex-spouse that still has legal parental rights to the child.
+Second-parent adoption will help to secure the rights of the parties in the event of the parties breaking up.
+To obtain a second-parent adoption you need the consent of the third-party biological parent and there cannot be two legal parents currently.
+For example, a gay or lesbian couple cannot obtain a second-parent adoption if, there is an opposite-sex ex-spouse that still has legal parental rights to the child.

 Gay couples are increasingly getting prenuptial agreements.
 These agreements are helpful in distributing alimony in the event of a divorce.
 In Florida to determine alimony, courts consider the length of time a couple has been married.
 A marriage that lasted less than seven years is considered to be a short marriage.
 A marriage lasting over seventeen years is considered to be a long marriage.
 In Florida, permanent alimony, meaning permanent financial support, is only available for long marriages.